Engineering Notes by Oriental Motor

 Johann Tang

-Historically, worm gears have been known as the most common type of gears used in a right angle gearhead.
-Their low cost and robust construction have been sufficient for general purpose applications.
-However, they are inefficient at slower speeds (higher reduction ratios), produce a lot of heat, take up a lot of space, and require maintenance.
-As efficiency standards became increasingly important globally, another type of gear is being adopted for right angle gearheads.
+Historically, worm gears have been known as the most common type of gears used in a right-angle gearhead.
+Their low cost and robust construction have been sufficient for general-purpose applications.
+However, they are inefficient at slower speeds (higher reduction ratios), generate a lot of heat, take up a lot of space, and require maintenance.
+As efficiency standards became increasingly important globally, another type of gear is being adopted for right-angle gearheads.

-Typically used in automotive applications, hypoid gears have been integrated into right angle gear motors to eliminate the problems caused by worm gears as well as to increase performance of right angle gear motors.
-The initial cost of hypoid gear motors may be higher than worm gear motors due to machining, heat treatment, and special grinding techniques, but long term benefits can outweigh the initial cost for many applications.
+Typically used in automotive applications, hypoid gears have been integrated into right-angle gear motors to eliminate the problems caused by worm gears as well as to improve the performance of right-angle gear motors.
+The initial cost of hypoid gear motors may be higher than that of worm gear motors due to machining, heat treatment, and special grinding techniques, but long-term benefits can outweigh the initial cost for many applications.

 In a worm gear set, there are two components: the input worm and the output worm gear.
 The input worm is a screw-like gear that rotates perpendicular to its corresponding output worm gear.
 In a worm gearhead with a 5:1 ratio, the input worm will complete 5 revolutions while the output worm gear will complete only one.
 However, torque is not multiplied by a factor of 5 since a lot of torque is lost through sliding friction.